About Coleman County

 - Copy fees are typically $1.00 per page for standard documents, with certified copies requiring an additional fee.

-- Coleman County Clerk can be reached for questions regarding case status, filing procedures, and record requests.
+- Coleman County Clerk can be contacted through the office’s website. questions regarding case status, filing procedures, and record requests.

 Court records are maintained by Coleman County District Clerk (for district court cases) and Coleman County Clerk (for county court and probate matters).
 Under Texas Government Code Section 552.001 et seq, court records are presumed to be public information unless specifically exempted by law.
 Case searches can be conducted in person at the courthouse during regular business hours, Monday through Friday, 8:00 AM to 5:00 PM.